-I interviewed Lessing in 2004 for The Reader.
-She told me about a dream she’d had involving a red wolf, about Sufism and about a book she was reading set in Persia (now Iran) around the time she was born there.
+Tom interviewed Lessing in 2004 for The Reader.
+She told him about a dream she’d had involving a red wolf, about Sufism and about a book she was reading set in Persia (now Iran) around the time she was born there.

-An early poem of Lessing’s, which I found in the archive, has been published in PN Review.
+An early poem of Lessing’s, which he found in the archive, has been published in PN Review.

-I’ve published two pieces on Lessing which draw on her typescripts: a chapter on ‘interruptions’ in Doris Lessing and the Forming of History, which I co-edited with Kevin Brazil and David Sergeant, and an article on radical pedagogy in Mara and Dann (open access), drawing on the work of Paulo Freire and Idries Shah.
+Tom has published two articles on Lessing which draw on her typescripts: a chapter on ‘interruptions’ in Doris Lessing and the Forming of History, which he co-edited with Kevin Brazil and David Sergeant, and an article on radical pedagogy in Mara and Dann (open access), drawing on the work of Paulo Freire and Idries Shah.